anodyne/docs/creating-pages.md

 Nova templates are broken up into regions.
 The guts of a page are part of the content region.
 What we're doing here is assigning a view file to the content region to be rendered by the browser.
 Sounds complicated, but it really isn't.
 All you need to know is the second part: the location class.

 In order for seamless substitution to work, we created a location class (it used to be a helper in Nova 1) that does all the heavy lifting and figures out where to pull files from.
 In this case, we're looking for a view that's named `sim_allawards.php` (the .php part is assumed so you don't have to include it).
-After that, the class is simplying being told where to look and what section it's part of.
+After that, the class is simply being told where to look and what section it's part of.

 ```php
 $this->_regions['title'].= "Awards We've Won";